ietf-wg-diem/diem-requirements/draft-ietf-diem-requirements.md

 ## Data Formats
 Emblems for additional use cases may be defined via new profiles in future standards, potentially including new types of atomic data elements requiring additional specification.

-## Bearer Discovery
+## Asset Identifier Discovery

-It may be non-obvious for some use cases to identify the bearer that is associated with an asset, and thus impossible to fetch emblems associated with that asset.
+It may be non-obvious for some use cases to learn the identifier associated with an asset, and thus impossible to discover emblems associated with that asset.
-To accommodate for such use cases, one could specify means to discover bearers for different types of assets.
+To accommodate for such use cases, one could specify means to discover identifiers for different types of assets.

 ## Implicit Discovery

-An alternative approach to the above problem would be to bind emblems implicitly to their bearer.
+An alternative approach to the above problem would be to bind emblems implicitly to the marked asset.
-Implicit binding would identify the bearer by the emblem's location.
+Implicit binding could identify the marked asset by the emblem's location.
-For example, if emblems were distributed via NFC, the bearer could be the asset to which the NFC chip was attached.
+For example, if emblems were distributed via NFC, the marked asset could be the asset to which the NFC chip was attached.
-As of this writing, the current charter scope requires that digital emblems explicitly identify their bearer, but such discovery mechanisms could be investigated in future WG work.
+As of this writing, the current charter scope requires that digital emblems explicitly identify their asset, but such discovery mechanisms could be investigated in future WG work.

 ## Confidentiality
 Some use cases may contain confidential or sensitive data, and may require mechanisms to protect such data.